Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 - Balance with your own visit: Reviews are a starting point, not the final word.
 Your in-person experience matters most.

-CareCompare aggregates Google reviews alongside Seniors Advocate quality data so you can see both public opinion and official quality metrics in one place.
-Use these tools to create a shortlist, then visit your top choices in person.
+We bring Google reviews and Seniors Advocate quality data together on CareCompare.
+You can see both public opinion and official metrics in one place.
+Use these tools to create a shortlist.
+Then visit your top choices in person.

 Making the Decision

-After visiting facilities, reviewing data, and talking to staff and families, you need to make a choice.
-Here are a few things to keep in mind:
+After visiting facilities, reviewing data, and talking to staff and families, it's time to make a choice.
+It's normal to feel uncertain.
+Here's what to keep in mind:

-- Involve your loved one: To the extent possible, include them in the decision.
+- Involve your loved one: As much as possible, include them in the decision.
 Their comfort and preferences matter.

-- Location matters: A facility close to family members who visit regularly is often better than a "perfect" facility an hour away.
+- Location matters: A facility close to family who visit often is usually better than a "perfect" facility an hour away.

 - Good enough is okay: No care home will be exactly like home.
 Focus on safety, dignity, and warmth rather than luxury amenities.